Apartment moving in Japan

 - Be sure and don’t forget to cancel the utilities which bills are automatically withdrawn from your bank account.
 (Jido Shiharai 自動支払い)

-- Move-out inspection or Tachiai is done together with the landlord or the realtor and check how much repair is required, such as for fixing scratches on the floor, etc. (Tatami mats are usually replaced every time a resident moves out.)
+- Move-out inspection or Tachiai is done together with the landlord or the realtor and check how much repair is required, such as for fixing scratches on the floor, etc. (Tatami mats are usually replaced every time the resident moves out.)
 Tachiai is usually done on a moving day after taking out all items from the room.
 If Tachiai cannot be done on the same day as you are too busy, you can set up the Tachiai on a day later.

 - If you have a child/ children having to transfer school, visit the school office and ask for school change which is called Tenkou Tetsuzuki 転校手続き.